EddieStn/hangman/README.md

 ### This is a simple hangman game project, built with python, and runs in the Code Institute mock terminal deployed on Heroku.
 ### This project is designed for people who love puzzles, maybe bringing them back childhood memories, even tho it being somehow offensive, it's just a fun, thinking game.
 ### hangman is a word-guessing puzzle where you are given a secret word, knowing only the length of it by underscores.
-And by guessing out some letters, try to figure out the secret word before the man hangs, when each wrong attempt adds a part of the man's body to the gallows.
+And by guessing out some letters, try to figure out the secret word before the man hangs, where each wrong attempt adds a part of the man's body to the gallows.

 [Here is the Live version of the project](https://hangman25.herokuapp.com/)